 A.2 Examinee should be able to distinguish between heat (thermal energy transfer) and temperature and describe how phase change and heat transfer occur.
-This section may include:

-- 1. Quantity of Heat and Specific Heat Capacity.
+- 1. Quantity of Heat and Specific Heat Capacity

-- 2. Calorimetry and Phase Changes.
+- 2. Calorimetry and Phase Changes

-- 3. Mechanisms of Heat Transfer.
+- 3. Mechanisms of Heat Transfer